 Many pregnant women feel sick or vomit during early pregnancy.
 In most cases it is mild and does not need any specific treatment.
 In more severe cases, an anti-sickness medicine is sometimes used.
 Lack of fluid in the body (dehydration) is a complication in severe cases.
-See a doctor if you suspect that you are becoming dehydrated.
+See a doctor if you suspect that you are becoming dehydrated, or if you are struggling with the symptoms.

 Most pregnant women feel sick and vomit during early pregnancy.
 So, it can be considered a normal part of pregnancy.
-It is often called morning sickness but symptoms can occur at any time - not just in the morning.
+It is often called morning sickness but symptoms can occur at any time, day or night - not just in the morning.
 Symptoms are mild in most cases.
 Feelings of sickness (nausea) typically come and go.
 They usually last for between one and four hours at a time.
 Some women have more severe symptoms and have frequent and/or longer bouts of vomiting.
-You may just have nausea and no vomiting.
+Some have nausea without vomiting.

-Sickness and vomiting usually start before the 9th week of pregnancy.
-In 9 out of 10 women, the symptoms have gone by 16 weeks of pregnancy.
+Sickness and vomiting usually start between the fourth and seventh weeks of pregnancy.
+In 9 out of 10 women, the symptoms have gone by 20 weeks of pregnancy.
 However, some pregnant women have some sickness throughout their entire pregnancy.

 Sickness and vomiting in pregnancy can be a difficult problem to cope with.
 It can interfere with a pregnant woman's life.
-It can affect your mood, your work, your home situation and your ability to care for your family.
+It can affect mood, work, relationships, the home situation and people's ability to care for their family.
 Support and help from family and friends can make coping easier.

 What is hyperemesis gravidarum?

 For a very few pregnant women (less than 1 in 100 pregnant women), the sickness and vomiting are prolonged and very severe.
 This causes them to become lacking in fluid in the body (dehydrated) and to lose weight.
 They may also develop vitamin deficiencies.
 Because they are not able to eat, the pregnant woman can develop signs of starvation.
 This is shown by looking for the presence of substances called ketones in the urine (using a simple test on a sample of urine).
-Ketones are produced if your body is forced to break down fat for energy if you are vomiting and are unable to keep food down.
+It's normal to have ketones in the urine if people are fasting for another reason.
+However, in the setting of nausea and vomiting in pregnancy, ketones suggest the body is being forced to break down fat for energy because the vomiting is preventing a woman from getting enough to eat.

-This severe vomiting in pregnancy is known as hyperemesis gravidarum.
+This severe vomiting in pregnancy is called hyperemesis gravidarum.
 These women often need to be admitted to hospital for intravenous fluids and other treatment.

 The exact cause of the sickness is not known.
 It is probably due to the hormonal changes of pregnancy.
 Feelings of sickness (nausea) and vomiting tend to be worse in twin and other multiple pregnancies.

-There are a number of risk factors that may make you more likely to experience nausea and vomiting in pregnancy.
+There are several things that can make nausea and vomiting in pregnancy more likely.
 These include the following:

-- If you have experienced nausea when taking the combined oral contraceptive pill.
+- Having experienced nausea when taking the combined oral contraceptive pill.

 Do I need any investigations?

-If you have mild feelings of sickness (nausea) and vomiting during pregnancy, you do not usually need any specific tests or investigations.
+For mild feelings of sickness (nausea) and vomiting during pregnancy, tests or investigations are not usually needed.

 Investigations may be needed: